- What Is It?

 - Most allergic eye conditions are more irritating than dangerous.

-- Itchy eyes are probably allergic eyes.
+- Itchy, watery eyes are probably allergic eyes.

 - Patanol, a topical mast-cell stabilizer, is a safe, highly effective, long-acting treatment.

 - Topical steroids should be used with caution and under the supervision of an eye doctor (ophthalmologist).

 - If in doubt about an eye condition, seek medical advice from a doctor sooner rather than later.